S3-HSDM/Portfolio/Group Project.md

 ![Similarity Score](https://github.com/S3-HSDM/Portfolio/blob/main/images/SimilarityScore.png?raw=true)

 The livescore is calculated in the frontend of the project, since it doesn't need to be saved in the backend database.

-### Software Quality (LO-2)
-For the quality of the RestAPI we have created Postman tests to ensure the endpoints are working.
-We also have deployed the project on Docker in 4 containers: Frontend, Backend, Database and one for the Scrapers.
-Furthermore we have created for both Scrapers a statistics page, which quickly shows the performance of the Scrapers and if the Scrapers are still working correctly.

 ### Docker (LO-4)
 We have also deployed our Is-It-Live project with Docker.
 We have created a Docker-compose file which creates 4 containers, 1 for the Frontend, 2 for the Backend (1 for the logic and 1 for the Scrapers) and 1 for the Mongo Database.